piyushdahiya1218/pdf-extractor-server/README.md

 Please keep the terminal open in VS Code after starting the server to view download and extraction progress of **IronPDF Engine**.

 #### NOTE: If the Iron PDF Engine gives an error similar to `Error: Cannot connect to IronPdfEngine: Error14 UNAVAILABLE: No connection established.
 Last error: connect ECONNREFUSED`, then please try running the project on Windows machine or MacOS with intel chip.
-This error is caused by node server on Macs with new M1/M2 chips and not the project itself.
+This error is caused by node server and not the project itself.